marcoparello/CTF-Writeups/Junior-Crypt-2024/forensics/Admin-rights.md

 sudo chntpw -l SAM
 ```

-`sudo` runs the program `chntpw` with administrator privileges.
-The `-l` flag for `chntpw` lists all of the users in the specified SAM file.
+`sudo` runs the program `chntpw` with administrator privileges. `chntpw` is a program that acts as a SAM file viewer and editor.
+It can edit passwords, view users, and even delete data!
+Anyway, The `-l` flag for `chntpw` lists all of the users in the specified SAM file.
 I then executed the command, which resulted in:

 ```txt
 | RID -|---------- Username ------------| Admin? |- Lock? --|